By Eve Thompson

 - Photographs of the existing condition

-- A brochure, detail sheet or catalog photo of materials
+- A brochure, detail sheet, or catalog photo of materials

-- Signatures of at least three different property owners adjacent to or within view of your alteration or improvement.
+- The signatures of at least three different property owners adjacent to or within view of the applicant’s alteration or improvement.

 By Eve Thompson